sequelize/sequelize/docs/docs/usage.md

 ## Executing raw SQL queries

-As there are often use cases in which it is just easier to execute raw &sol; already prepared SQL queries&comma; you can utilize the function`sequelize&period;query`&period;
+As there are often use cases in which it is just easier to execute raw &sol; already prepared SQL queries&comma; you can utilize the function`sequelize.query`&period;

 Here is how it works&colon;